dashadriano/dashadriano.github.io/README.md

 The information given on the website aims to help people struggling with weight maintenance through studies and advice from experts.

 The website was built as a project for SJC-1BSIT-A's ITE 291 class.
+Mostly influenced by the guidance of DesignCourse's videos on YouTube.

 # How It Works
 As a basic website, the site utilizes the common web development stack of html, css, and js; with the help of scss as well.